tholman/zenpen/readme.md

-# ZenPen - The minimal editor for the modern man
+# ZenPen - A minimalist writing zone.

 Zenpen (http://zenpen.io) is a web app for writing minimally, and getting into the Zone.